AdultEdTech

 Explores digital learning in adult education as a dynamic system, using the Community of Inquiry framework to examine how presence emerges, adapts, and sometimes breaks under real-world conditions.

-Most conversations about digital learning in adult education focus on access, tools, or modality—online, hybrid, blended.
-Those things matter.
-But they don’t fully explain what actually happens in practice.
+Most conversations about digital learning in adult education focus on access, tools, or modality.

 They move together